KhanhLee0503/Floating_Point_Unit/README.md

 - NaN handling
 - Sub-threshold result handling

+## 3. Exception Handling
+- **NaN Handling:** If either input operand is NaN, the output result is set to NaN, and the nan flag is asserted.

+- **Infinity Handling:** If one or both operands are infinity, the design checks the operand signs and operation type to determine whether the result should be infinity or NaN.
+For example, adding positive infinity and negative infinity produces an invalid result and is handled as NaN.

+- **Zero Handling:** If one operand is zero, the result can be directly derived from the other operand depending on the selected operation.
+If both operands cancel each other out, the result is set to zero and the zero flag is asserted.

+- **Overflow Handling:** Overflow occurs when the normalized result exponent exceeds the maximum supported exponent value.
+In this case, the overflow flag is asserted, and the result can be saturated to infinity depending on the design configuration.

+- **Underflow and Sub-threshold Handling:** Underflow occurs when the result exponent is smaller than the minimum normalized exponent.
+If the result is too small to be represented as a normalized floating-point number, the underflow or sub_threshold flag is asserted.
+Depending on the implementation, the result may be flushed to zero or represented as a subnormal value.

 ## 3. Design Operation
 **Adding and Subtracting floating point numbers procedures:**
 - **Extract and Unpack:** Separate the sign, exponent, and mantissa from both floating-point numbers.